 When you place your order, we’ll automatically mail out your dental impression kit.
 You will receive confirmation of this by email.
 If we’re unable to dispatch your kit for any reason, we’ll email to inform you of this.
 Dispatch of the impression kit will be within 1-2 working days.

-Standard UK delivery is by First Class mail, and should reach you within 1-4 working days of being dispatched.
+Standard UK delivery is by First Class Mail, and should reach UK customers within 1-4 working days of being dispatched.